2023 Best Public Health Bachelor's Degree Schools in Virginia

 While working on their Bachelor's Degree, public health majors at South University, Richmond accumulate an average of around $48,370 in student debt.

-Liberty University came in at #9 in this year’s edition of the Best Public Health Bachelor’s Degree Schools in Virginia ranking.
-Located in the small city of Lynchburg, Liberty University is a private not-for-profit school with a fairly large student population.
+With a ranking of #9, Liberty University did quite well on this year’s best schools for public health students working on their bachelor’s degree.
+Located in the small city of Lynchburg, Liberty University is a private not-for-profit school with a very large student population.

 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $526.

-Bryant & Stratton College - Virginia Beach ranked #10 on this year’s Best Public Health Bachelor’s Degree Schools in Virginia list.
+Bryant & Stratton College - Virginia Beach landed the #10 spot in the 2023 rankings for the best bachelor’s degree public health programs.
 Located in the city of Virginia Beach, Bryant & Stratton College - Virginia Beach is a private for-profit school with a small student population.

 The average amount in student loans that public health majors at Bryant & Stratton College - Virginia Beach take out while working on their Bachelor's Degree is $46,055.

-Read full report on Public Health at Bryant & Stratton College - Virginia Beach
+Full Public Health at Bryant & Stratton College - Virginia Beach Report

 Public Health is one of 30 different types of programs to choose from.